arbimo/Casablanca/doc/Project Description.md

 The *contains match* aims at providing a way to make an extended search (i.e. if the word is present among others) while relying on full text search capabilities of RDF stores to make the query efficient.

+The configuration to provide in order to get a *contains match* search is the following :

 ```XML
 <search-backend>
   ...